Boost Your Immune System To Avoid Flu & Other Viruses

 For a stronger immune system, what should you avoid?

-Well too much coffee, all sugar (fructose) and artificial sweeteners are three baddies.
+Well too much coffee, all sugar (fructose) and artificial sweeteners are three.

-- Coffee causes dehydration and even deprives your body of minerals and vitamins.
-So if you must have a daily cup of coffee, make sure you have 2 extra glasses of water to counteract the adverse effects.
+- While coffee does come with benefits, it can cause dehydration and even deprive your body of minerals and vitamins.
+So if you have a daily cup of coffee, make sure you have two extra glasses of water to counteract any possible adverse effects.